-After a grand succes of the first edition of MONO JAPAN in 2016, the second edition of will take place in the first week of February 2017 in the iconic rooms of Lloyd Hotel & Cultural Embassy (officiale date to be confirmed).
+After the success of the first edition of MONO JAPAN in 2016, the second edition of MONO JAPAN took place from 3 - 5 February 2017 in the iconic rooms of Lloyd Hotel & Cultural Embassy.

 MONO JAPAN is a cultural fair of authentic and contemporary Japanese crafts & design.
 The Japanese word “MONO” means ‘object’ or ‘product’.
 With its simplicity, refinement and utter care for quality, Japanese crafts deserve a special place in the design world.

 Artistic Director of the Lloyd Hotel & Cultural Embassy, Suzanne Oxenaar, says, “MONO Japan is not just about craft, but also about the craftspeople who often have honed their skills over the generations.
 All participants will be staying at the hotel, which creates the opportunity to meet and get to know each other's cultural background better.
 MONO JAPAN products allow us to gain knowledge about Japanese daily life and the arts and crafts.
 Surprisingly, Japanese and Dutch crafts have a lot in common, both are characterized by minimal and functional simplicity and beauty.
 Perhaps this is precisely the reason why the Dutch love Japanese design so much."

 MONO JAPAN products vary from earthenware, crockery, textiles and fashion to tea and sake.
 The cultural programme of MONO JAPAN consists of workhops and lectures by artists and experts where they share their vision and experience of contemporary and traditional Japanese crafts with visitors.

 LLoyd Hotel & Cultural Embassy and Japan